STIMULATE. CONTEMPLATE. CONNECT.

 Delve into the social, political and artistic implications of selected COC operas with international academics and members of the COC’s artistic and production teams.

 Coming Home: Handel's Hercules

 The ancient Greek tragedian Sophocles was also a war general who knew first-hand the devastating psychological traumas that imperiled returning veterans.
-This day-long symposium is inspired by the COC’s new production of Hercules – Handel’s take on Sophocles’ play – in which celebrated director Peter Sellars creates a healing work dealing with the untold horrors of war and the unspoken complications of reunion.
-Speakers include Peter Sellars; former CBC war correspondent Brian Stewart; musicologists Kip Pegley and Susan McClary and, 18th-century literary/drama scholar Brian Corman.
-A panel discussion will include veterans from World War II, the Korean, Bosnian and Afghanistan Wars.
+Celebrated director Peter Sellars’ new COC production of Hercules – Handel’s take on Sophocles’ play - confronts the untold horrors of war and the unspoken complications of reunion.
+Join us as we explore Hercules and examine music’s role, both historical and contemporary, in the rehabilitation and re-integration of those touched by war.
+Peter Sellars will be joined by former CBC war correspondent Brian Stewart, musicologists Kip Pegley and Susan McClary, 18th-century literary/drama scholar Brian Corman as well as veterans from World War II and the wars in Korea, Bosnia, and Afghanistan.